-There are more costs to buying a home than loan repayments.
+There are more costs to buying or building a home than loan repayments.

 From Stamp Duty to moving costs, find out more about some of the hidden costs that come with homeownership.